 What should you do if you love someone who doesn’t love themselves?

-If you find you are sacrificing too much of your own well-being in order to tend to your partner’s needs; if you’re frustrated from feeling that your caring efforts are being wasted, or if you feel that your own needs are being neglected or suppressed, something needs to change.
+If you find that you are sacrificing too much of your own well-being in order to tend to your partner’s needs; if you’re frustrated from feeling that your caring efforts are being wasted, or if you feel that your own needs are being neglected or suppressed, something needs to change.
 This may involve starting an open dialogue about your concerns, or it could mean that you need to leave the relationship.
 Whatever you do, you cannot let your partner’s needs overshadow your own.
 However much you care for the person, you aren’t responsible for him or her.
 Other people’s failure to love themselves should never make you forget to love yourself.

 Don’t sacrifice your own happiness for someone who is going to be unhappy either way.
 Remember that you are not responsible for them; they are...you are responsible for yourself.